 Jumiso WaterFull Hyaluronic Acid Sun-screen is a hybrid sunscreen that can block both UVA/UVB rays.
 It provides sun protection of SPF 50+, PA++++, It is a water-based sunscreen for all skin types, and it is absorbed softly and moistly.

-For all skin types, but oily skin will prefer this soft and moist texture.
+Jumiso Waterfull Hyaluronic Sunscreen is suitable for all skin types.
+Those with oily skin will love this soft and moist texture.

 Jumiso Waterfull Hyaluronic Sunscreen Ingredients

-Water, Dipropylene Glycol, Dibutyl Adipate, Phenethyl Benzoate, Titanium Dioxide, Isononyl Isononanoate, Coco-Caprylate/Caprate, Diethylamino Hydroxybenzoyl Hexyl Benzoate, Glycerin, Niacinamide, Bis-Ethylhexyloxyphenol Methoxyphenyl Triazine, Ethylhexyl Triazone, Nylon-12, Polysilicone-15, Terephthalylidene Dicamphor Sulfonic Acid, 1,2-Hexanediol, Polyglyceryl-3 Methylglucose Distearate, Potassium Cetyl Phosphate, Behenyl Alcohol, Poly C10-30 Alkyl Acrylate, Polyhydroxystearic Acid, Silica, Tromethamine, Sodium Acrylates Crosspolymer-2, Hydroxyethyl Acrylate/Sodium Acryloyldimethyl Taurate Copolymer, Aluminium Hydroxide, Hydroxyacetophenone, Stearic Acid, Sodium Polyacryloyldimethyl Taurate, Polyacrylate Crosspolymer-6, Polyglyceryl-2 Dipolyhydroxystearate, Disodium EDTA, T-Butyl Alcohol, Butylene Glycol, Hyaluronic Acid, Ethylhexylglycerin, Hydrolyzed Hyaluronic Acid, Sodium Hyaluronate
+Water, Dipropylene Glycol, Dibutyl Adipate, Phenethyl Benzoate, Titanium Dioxide (CI 77891), Isononyl Isononanoate, Coco-Caprylate/Caprate, Diethylamino Hydroxybenzoyl Hexyl Benzoate, Glycerin, Niacinamide, Bis-Ethylhexyloxyphenol Methoxyphenyl Triazine, Ethylhexyl Triazone, Nylon-12, Polysilicone-15, Terephthalylidene Dicamphor Sulfonic Acid, 1,2-Hexanediol, Polyglyceryl-3, Methylglucose Distearate, Potassium Cetyl Phosphate, Behenyl Alcohol, Poly C10-30 Alkyl Acrylate, Polyhydroxystearic Acid, Silica, Tromethamine, Sodium Acrylates Crosspolymer-2, Hydroxyethyl Acrylate/Sodium Acryloyldimethyl Taurate Copolymer, Aluminum Hydroxide, Hydroxyacetophenone, Stearic Acid, Sodium Polyacryloyldimethyl Taurate, Polyacrylate Crosspolymer-6, Polyglyceryl-2 Dipolyhydroxystearate, Disodium EDTA, T-Butyl Alcohol, Butylene Glycol, Hyaluronic Acid, Ethylhexylglycerin, Hydrolyzed Hyaluronic Acid, Sodium Hyaluronate.

 Key Ingredients